ChangleChen/SPComBat/MATLAB/README.md

 ## Estimate inter-scanner variability using SPComBat
 To estimate ComBat-derived parameters representing inter-scanner variation in T1-weighted images, please refer to the `SPComBat_script_estimate.m` script that contains step-by-step instructions to demonstrate how to run the code on an individual basis.
 You can also use the matched T1-weighted images provided in this directory to test the script.

+## Apply the derived ComBat parametric maps to perform image harmonization
+To use the ComBat-derived parameters to perform harmonization, please refer to the `SPComBat_script_apply.m` script that contains step-by-step instructions to demonstrate how to apply the estimated parameters to do site effect removal.
+You can also use the matched T1-weighted images provided in this directory to test the script (remember to look into the notes in the script).